collabnix/kubelabs/Logging101/elk-on-kubernetes.md

 helm install my-elasticsearch elastic/elasticsearch --version 8.5.1
 ```

-As before, there are several values you will have to override before it will work with your configuration.
+Unlike with the previous two modules, the elasticsearch chart can be installed as-is and work properly.
+This is because elasticsearch is being used here as somewhat of a data store.
+No data is being transformed or filtered, and since the data is already being fed in by filebeat, there is no need to set up custom volume mounts.
+Installing the chart will create an elasticsearch statefulset that will create two pods.
+It will also create a service that runs on port 9200.
+This way, you have a fully functional elasticsearch istance that logstash can reach.

 However, you also have a second option if you require more flexibility over the elasticsearch cluster.
 Instead of using Helm, go ahead and use [this yaml](https://gist.github.com/harsh4870/ccd6ef71eaac2f09d7e136307e3ecda6).
 Once you have created a file from it, we can modify the file so that we have all our fine-grained configs.
 You might notice that this file only contains a StatefulSet.
 However, for elasticsearch to be exposed to other services such as logstash and Kibana, it needs a service.
 So create a file called `elasticsearch_svc.yaml` and add this into it:

 ```
 kind: Service